 What colors do Turkish floor lamps come in?

 The mosaic glass is made in a wide spread of colors, from deep blues and rich reds to golds and full multicolor "rainbow" blends.
 Pick a tone that talks to your room: cool blues for a calm, restful corner; warm reds, oranges, and golds for a cozier glow; or a multicolor design when you want the lamp itself to be the focal point.
-A vivid option like the sunflower 5-globe floor lamp makes the lamp the star of the room.
+A vivid option like the orange blossom 5-globe floor lamp makes the lamp the star of the room.

 Are Turkish floor lamps handmade?